billyto06/mini-people-analytics-hr-turnover-demo/README.md

-# Mini People Analytics Dashboard – Headcount and Turnover
+# Mini People Analytics Dashboard: Headcount and Turnover

-This project is a small, synthetic “Workday style” HR dataset built in Excel.
+This project is a small, synthetic "Workday style" HR dataset built in Excel.
 It uses VBA, Power Query, and PivotTables to show:

 - Current headcount by department